Canonical source

 How data is collected and read

-This is the reference page for cache sources, refresh cadence, and interpretation rules.
+This is the reference page for cache sources and interpretation rules.

 Heuristic